JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 storage and destruction of these.
 Many entities spanning several disciplines may be involved, but our focus is technical.

-## Digital certificates
+## Digital certificates {#sec:PKI:digcert}
 Certificates (or certs, for short) are what binds a public key to its owner.
 Without a cert, you can't **REALLY** be certain that the person on the other side is who he or she claims.
 This is achieved by having each cert signed by someone trusted by the certificate verifier, the certification authority (CA).

 CAs create, issue and revoke certs for subscribers to that CA and other CAs.